100 signatures reached

-To: Prof Adriaan van der Walt, Chair of the National Minimum Wage Research Commission, and Minister Thembelani Thulas Nxesi, Minister of Labour & Economic Development
+To: Prof Adriaan van der Walt, Chair of the National Minimum Wage Research Commission, and Minister Thembelani Thulas Nxesi, Minister of Employment and Labour

 Domestic, farm and EPWP workers must be included in the National Minimum Wage